icarus-sullivan/serverless-plugin-utils/README.md

 ## Utility Usage
-NOTE: All operations are done **after** yaml has been processed.
-This means operations cannot be done in-place such as references like `${self:custom:variable}`.

 | Function | Description |
 |--|--|
 | [fn::lower][fn-lower] | Converts a string to its lowercase representation |